Ahmedsaed/100-days-of-code/Readme.md

 -->

+### Day 25: July 19, 2022
+**Progress:**

+- Completed week 3 in course 2 of It for Automation
+- Practiced problem solving

 ### Day 24: July 18, 2022
 **Progress:**

-- Completed week 3 in course 2 of It for Automation
+- Made some progress in week 3 in course 2 of It for Automation
 - Gave a session about CPP STLs
-- Practicied problem solving
+- Practiced problem solving

 ### Day 23: July 17, 2022
 **Progress:**

 - Completed week 1 and 2 in course 2 of It for Automation
-- Praticed problem solving
+- Practiced problem solving

 ### Day 22: July 16, 2022
 **Progress:**

 - Completed week 4 and 5 in course 1 of Data Analysis specialization
-- Praticed problem solving
+- Practiced problem solving

 **Certificate:**
 <img src="https://user-images.githubusercontent.com/37080003/179307655-e8e93624-db7d-4a76-ab1d-f17b231ed29d.png" width="400em" />